n3rdkid/go-aws-beanstalk-rds/README.md

 # go-aws-beanstalk-rds
-Deploying Go App to Elastic Beanstalk, with RDS
+Deploying Go App to Elastic Beanstalk with RDS